eshaanc20/DevKit/README.md

 Anton Kanugalawattage

 ## How we built the project
-We created an [express.js back-end](https://github.com/eshaanc20/DevKit-backend) that is being used by our react front-end.
+We created a [REST API](https://github.com/eshaanc20/DevKit-backend) using express.js and node.js that is being used by our react front-end.
 The back-end was deployed to Heroku, and the front-end was deployed to Firebase.
 The react front-end is using Material-UI.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The back-end controls the MongoDB database for this application and uses Mongoose.

+Front-end: React, Material-UI<br>
+Back-end: Node.js, Express.js<br>
+Database: MongoDB with Mongoose

 ## Running the project locally